dwightjack/yuzu/docs/packages/core/README.md

 ### ES5 usage

-In development environments that don't support `extends` (such as ES5), you can use the static `YZ.extend` function to achieve the same result:
+In development environments that don't support ES6 `class`es (like IE11), you can use the static `YZ.extend` function to achieve the same result:

 ```js
 var Counter = YZ.extend(YZ.Component, {